ARTICLE XI. VOTING PROCEDURES

 C. Broadly newsworthy topics shall be drawn from The Economist, New York Times, Washington Post, Christian Science Monitor, Wall Street Journal, and BBC News published no more than five months prior to the tournament.

-D. The CFL will hire topic writers to prepare questions based on our by-law requirements.
+D. CFL will hire topic writers to prepare questions as per this section.
 Hired topic writers may not be coaches of the CFL, or presently associated with any CFL member school.

 SECTION 6.
 Extemporaneous Speaking Tournament Protocol